Bachelor of Interdisciplinary Studies

 The Bachelor of Interdisciplinary Studies (B.I.S.) degree program provides students with the opportunity to apply coursework in multiple fields toward an undergraduate degree.
 It is well-suited for students whose career goals call for training in more than one discipline, or who want a breadth of knowledge in several fields rather than a depth of knowledge in a single discipline.
 Students seeking the B.I.S. degree must declare it as their major in the same manner and at the same time that other students declare a major.
 For more information about the B.I.S. degree, contact the College of Arts and Humanities Advising Center.

-Three minors comprise this multiple-discipline academic major.
-No more than 27 credit hours in any one discipline may count toward the degree.
-Any single-area minor offered at ASU may be used toward the academic major, providing it includes at least 18 credit hours with at least six at the advanced level and in residence.
+Two minors comprise this multiple-discipline academic major.
+Any single-area minor offered at ASU may be used toward the academic major, providing it includes at least 18 credit hours with at least six at the advanced level.

 The B.I.S. degree consists of a multiple-discipline academic major, other requirements and electives totaling at least 120 credit hours.
-At least 30 hours must be taken in residence.
-At least 42 hours must be advanced (3000/4000 level courses), of which 24 must be in residence.
-Twenty-four of the last 30 credit hours are required in residence.
+At least 25% of the advanced hours required in the major must be taken in residence.
+At least 36 hours must be advanced (3000/4000 level courses).

 Bachelor of Interdisciplinary Studies (B.I.S.)